ish-xyz/ish-ar.io/content/blog/kprobes_in_a_nutshell/index.md

 		```

-    - Do you remeber I've written about the pre_handler and post_handler functions?
+    - Do you remember I've written about the pre_handler and post_handler functions?
 Let's create them first.

-    	*Just as a remind: the pre_handler function it is execute right before our intercepted function and the post_handler function it is executed after it.*
+    	*Just as a reminder: the pre_handler function is executed right before our intercepted function and the post_handler function is executed after it.*

 		```
 		int kpb_pre(struct kprobe *p, struct pt_regs *regs){